thijmenadam0/final_project_itrm/README.md

 ## Month Randomizer
 This code includes a month randomizer, with the month randomizer you can avoid cherry-picking data by using random months for the experiment.
 The months I used are April, June, August and November of 2021.
 I chose the year 2021 so the data is new in comparison to, for example, 2016.
 I only chose four months seeming that it takes a long time to process one month, using all twelve months was too much for the given amount of time.
-Randomizing these months gives us fair and representative data.
+Randomitypographical errorzing these months gives us fair and representative data.

 You can run the month randomizer by using the following code: